lobecf/eventful/README.md

 If you don't have one of these versions installed at the moment, open up a terminal and start it now, it sometimes can take 10-15 minutes, but you'll be able to do some other stuff in the meantime.

+>NOTE: You will technically be able to deploy your application with a version of Ruby not included above, but Heroku won't offer you any support as it's not recommended due to security concerns.

 ## Switching to Postgres